 The Central Hudson test is the Supreme Court’s test for determining whether a regulation of commercial speech satisfies First Amendment review.
 It comes from the decision bearing its name, Central Hudson Gas & Elec.
 Co. v.
 Public Serv.
 Comm. of N.Y.

 The Court did not overrule this principle until Virginia State Pharmacy Bd. v.
 Virginia Citizens Consumer Council (1976).
 In that decision, the Court declared that the old rule was of “doubtful validity” and declared that “the free flow of commercial information is indispensable.”

 While the Court recognized that commercial speech received free-speech protection, it did not create a test for evaluating such restrictions.
 The Court did so in the Central Hudson case, involving the constitutionality of a New York rule banning “promotional advertising” by electrical utilities.

 "At the outset, we must determine whether the expression is protected by the First Amendment.
 For commercial speech to come within that provision, it at least must concern lawful activity and not be misleading.
 Next, we ask whether the asserted governmental interest is substantial.
 If both inquiries yield positive answers, we must determine whether the regulation directly advances the governmental interest asserted, and whether it is not more extensive than necessary to serve that interest."

-The Central Hudson test is a form of intermediate scrutiny, as the government only has to put forth a substantial governmental interest, rather than a compelling governmental interest in a strict scrutiny analysis.
-Furthermore, the government does not have to justify its speech as the least restrictive means.
+The Central Hudson test is a form of intermediate scrutiny, as the government only has to put forth a substantial governmental interest, rather than a compelling governmental interest as in a strict scrutiny analysis.
+Furthermore, the government does not have to justify its regulation as the least speech-restrictive means.

 Most forcefully, Justice Clarence Thomas called for its abdication in his concurring opinion in 44 Liquormart v.
 Rhode Island (1996), writing: “In my view, the Central Hudson test asks the courts to weigh incommensurables -- the value of knowledge versus the value of ignorance -- and to apply contradictory premises -- that informed adults are the best judges of their own interests, and that they are not.
 Rather than continuing to apply a test that makes no sense to me when the asserted state interest is of the type involved here, I would return to the reasoning and holding of Virginia Bd. of Pharmacy.”

 In recent years, the Court has increased free-speech protections for commercial speech in decisions such as 44 Liquormart and more recently in Sorrell v.
 IMS Health (2011).
 However, the Central Hudson test has survived and is still good law.Send Feedback on this article